 All ISE electrodes have three calibration points.
 Careful calibration is essential in order to ensure consistent and reliable results.
-Prior to initial calibration, all ISE Electrodes should be soaked in their relevant Point 1 calibration solution for 20 - 30 minutes.
+Prior to initial calibration, all ISE Electrodes may be soaked in their relevant Point 1 calibration solution for 20 - 30 minutes to decrease stabilisation time on calibration.
+Ensure the pH/ORP electrode is not immersed in this solution for long periods as it will become depleted of ions.

 When an ISE electrode is first installed, it MUST be calibrated at three points in order to establish the electrode's slope and thermal characteristics.
 Two of the calibration points must be at the same temperature whilst the third must be at least 10°C cooler.
 Subsequently, a two-point calibration should be carried out weekly and a single point calibration should be carried out daily.
 The ISE electrode should be replaced every 6-12 months.